 6. Volunteer opportunities for teens and youths

-If you’re a young person who wants to volunteer in your community, there are plenty of things you can do, and it’s great for your CV because it shows employers that you have the skills they’re looking for.
+If you’re a young person who wants to volunteer in your community, there are plenty of things you can do, and voluntary work is a great addition when you make a CV because it shows employers that you have the skills they’re looking for.
 It can also put you ahead of other candidates who have similar qualifications when you’re applying for uni.

 Here are some volunteering ideas: